guscastro/poker-holdem-engine/docs/gamestate.md

   + `name`
     The name of the player

-  + `serviceUrl`
+  + `bet`
-    Url of the api endpoint on which the player web service responds.
+    A function that accepts the game state and returns the desired bet amount.

   + `status`
     Player's status.
 One of `active`, `folded`, or `out`